Inverse problems with diffusion models: MAP estimation via mode-seeking loss: VML-MAP for Image restoration

-Our experiments in Table~\ref{tab:exp1} include half-mask inpainting, $4\times$ super-resolution, and the deblurring tasks previously mentioned in Section~\ref{ssec:image-restoration}.
-In Table~\ref{tab:exp2}, we focus on the image inpainting task with several masks.
-In all our experiments, we evaluate on $100$ validation images of ImageNet~\citep{imagenet} with a resolution of $256\times 256$, using the unconditional ImageNet$256$ pre-trained diffusion model from~\citet{ddpm}, and on $100$ images of FFHQ~\citep{ffhq}, with a resolution of $256\times 256$, using the FFHQ$256$ pre-trained diffusion model from~\citet{dps}.
-With FID and LPIPS as evaluation metrics, we compare VML-MAP and $\text{VML-MAP}_{pre}$ against several baselines such as DDRM~\citep{ddrm}, $\Pi$GDM~\citep{pgdm}, MAPGA~\citep{mapga}, and DAPS~\citep{daps}.
+In Table~\ref{tab:exp1}, we consider the challenging tasks of image inpainting with a half-mask (where the right half of the image is masked), $4\times$ super-resolution, and uniform deblurring with a $16\times 16$ kernel.
+We make the deblurring task even more challenging by setting the singular values below a high threshold to zero.
+Note that only a handful of prior works considered such challenging inverse tasks in the literature.
 In all our experiments, we fix a budget of approximately 1000 neural function evaluations of the diffusion model for both VML-MAP and $\text{VML-MAP}_{pre}$.
-For DAPS, we consider two configurations, with 1000, 4000 neural function evaluations denoted DAPS-1K, DAPS-4K, respectively, see~\citet{daps}.
-We refer to Appendix~\ref{sec:implementationdetails} for further details regarding the experiment setup, hyperparameters, and runs across different seeds.
+For DAPS~\cite{daps}, we consider two configurations, with 1000 and 4000 neural function evaluations, denoted DAPS-1K and DAPS-4K, respectively.
+See Appendix~\ref{ssec:implementationdetails1} for further details regarding the experimental setup and hyperparameters.

 The quantitative results from Table~\ref{tab:exp1} and the corresponding qualitative comparisons from Figures~\ref{fig:exp1} and~\ref{fig:exp2} highlight the effectiveness of VML-MAP and $\text{VML-MAP}_{pre}$ over existing methods.
-Also from Figure~\ref{fig:rtvsq}, which shows the tradeoff between runtime and perceptual quality of reconstructed images for several baselines, VML-MAP achieves better perceptual quality with lower runtime than other methods, highlighting its computational efficiency.
-Also, $\text{VML-MAP}_{pre}$ has an almost similar runtime as VML-MAP, as we compute $\mathrm{M}^{-1}$ in Equation~(\ref{eqn:preconditionedgradient}) with negligible overhead using SVD.
+The results also indicate the effectiveness of the preconditioner on $4\times$ super-resolution and deblurring tasks as $\text{VML-MAP}_{pre}$ shows significant improvements in LPIPS and FID over VML-MAP and other baselines, denoting higher perceptual quality of the restored images.
+For inpainting, VML-MAP and $\text{VML-MAP}_{pre}$ are essentially equivalent since $\mathrm{M} = \mathrm{P} = \mathbf{I}$.